-3.2.Growth of Exports by Commodities
+3.2 Growth of Exports by Commodities

 Though proportion of traditional exports has declined tremendously, they are growing rapidly in the recent years.
 For example, jute and jute goods exports grew at the rate of 20% and 26% respectively in the recent period of 2006-10.
-Though proportion of non garments declined from 62% in 1981-85-to 32% in 2006-10, its growth was from negative to the positive 13.4% during the same period.
+Though proportion of non garments declined from 62% in 1981-85 to 32% in 2006-10, its growth was from negative to the positive 13.4% during the same period

+(Appendix Table-3.1).
 Thus growth performance of not only of garments was substantial but also of others is appreciable amidst global economic crisis.
 Though knitted and woven garments contributed to the extent of 77% in the period 2006-10, other products except paper board and tea seem to be still prospective despite decline in their role in the growth of exports.
-Jute products may revive if care is taken by the entrepreneurs and the policy makers.

 In respect of end use, though capital goods and materials for capital goods have small share in exports grew very highly in the recent period.
-Predominant contribution to exports, (as shown in Table-3.2), is from consumer goods (64%) followed by materials for consumer goods (18%).Bangladesh has been experiencing difficult times in recent months with exports growth, specially of garments (Fig.5).
+Consumer goods grew steadily throughout the whole period of 1972-2010 (Table-3.3).
+High export growth of all the commodities groupings talks of prospect of diversified export in future.